 Make no bones about it, dating is challenging, overwhelming, and emotional.
+Dating creates a lot of anxiety in people.
 You have to make the investment to meet someone that is good for you, not change for someone just to be good for him or her.
 And finding that person, takes effort, intention, attention, showing up, and time.
 It also takes a hefty dose of laughter and fun.
 That last ingredient being the most important one.
 It’s also about self-discovery.
 So, how you approach dating is key whether it’s after a divorce or the ending of a relationship.
 Dating entails doing the necessary work to find someone who is good for you.
 In essence, this means taking the time to tackle and work through underlying issues so not to repeat unhealthy relationship patterns and choices that often keep people stuck.
 Do the work at the front end, to get what you want and need at the back end.

 Emily, 36 and Mark, 37 were married for twelve years, together for fifteen.
 They have two children together.
 They met while they were seniors in college through mutual friends.
 He was good-looking and dazzling.
 He swept her off her feet.
 She had two previous relationships that didn’t end well, so she decided just to date here and there but up until Mark, as she put it, ‘nothing to write home about.’
 So when they met, it just clicked.
 And according to Emily, he felt the same way.
 They both felt connected and shared many of the same interests.
 After graduation, despite living in different cities, they decided to continue the relationship, long distance.
 After about a year, Mark landed a job in the same city as Emily.
 They seemed on top of the world.
 They moved in together.
 Although Emily would experience what she calls ‘a subtle form of emotional abuse that at first glance, didn’t appear all that bad.’
 However, upon reflection, she realized she ignored what was hiding in plain sight.